 Jump to:Page Content

-New papers from the current Executive Session on Policing and Public Safety, New Perspectives in Policing series
+Papers from the Executive Session on Policing and Public Safety (2008-2014) New Perspectives in Policing series

 An Executive Session is a convening of individuals of independent standing who are prepared to take joint responsibility for rethinking and improving society's responses to an issue over two, three, or four years.
 It is more than just a series of conferences.
 The people invited to be members of an Executive Session might be thought of as the Board of Directors, if there were one, for the issue.